kimheonseung/MERN_Practice/README.md

 ### What is MERN Stack?
 Develop Application Using four skills below.
+Only Using Javascript and JSON !
 - MongoDB
 - Express
 - React